Green scores 19, Arizona beats Washington 77-70 at Pac-12

-Dylan Smith had 14 points and six assists for the Wildcats, who move on to face No. 4 seed UCLA in Thursday’s semifinals.
+Dylan Smith had 14 points and six assists for the Wildcats, who move on to face No. 4 seed USC in Thursday’s semifinals.

 Washington shot 3 for 23 from the 3-point arc and had 19 turnovers to end a once-promising season with a thud.